 If you seek a larger thrill, explore our canoe tours based around the Peel River Watershed – a region of over 43,000 square kilometres of pristine and roadless subarctic cordillera that is home to healthy populations of Dall sheep, caribou, moose, grizzlies, wolves, and peregrine falcons.

 A short float plane ride (included) takes you to the otherwise inaccessible waterways.
-Our Wind River and Secret Waterways guided canoe tours both require intermediate-level paddling and wilderness skills once the floatplane drops us off.
+Our Wind River and Snake River guided canoe tours both require respectivly intermediate and expert level paddling and wilderness skills once the floatplane drops us off.

 We will be paddling through the traditional hunting and trapping territories of First Nations, whose ancestors ran the same rapids in moose skin boats sealed with spruce pitch.
 Along the way, narrow bends will offer excellent opportunities to see wildlife along the banks and eddies, and we will find excellent fishing spots for those interested.